pltb/filesystem-emulation/README.md

 # File system emulation (FAT32 style)

-An emulated file system that stores its contents in a file.
+A practice project emulating a file system that stores its contents in a file.

 The design is inspired by the FAT file systems.